Mansoor-P/jobhunt/README.md

 ## Screenshots

-Here are some screenshots of the My Career Hunt Job Portal:
+Here are some screenshots of the MJ Career  Job Portal:

 1. Homepage
    ![Homepage](homepage.png)